 From the confidence of youth to sombre middle age, how the Dutch Master’s vision of himself morphed and reflected his fortunes through the years.
-Illustrated with works offered in Old Master Prints in London on 14 December
+Illustrated with works offered in Three Northern Masters and previously sold at Christie’s

 Few other artists depicted themselves as regularly and with such variety and psychological insight as Rembrandt Harmensz. van Rijn (1606-1669).
 He painted himself before the mirror on at least 40 occasions, and etched no fewer than 32 self-portraits in a career that stretched over three decades.